New South Wales Probate Applications

 Approximate time to the issue of the grant of probate:

-7 to 10 working days from receipt of the application for straightforward grants of probate.
-More compliacted cases may take longer.
+15 days from receipt of the application for straightforward grants of probate.
+More complicated cases may take longer.

 Is a legal notice required to be published?

 Yes.
-A notice of your intention to apply for a grant of probate must be published no sooner than 14 days prior to the submission of the application.
+A notice of your intention to apply for a grant of probate must be published through the NSW Online Registry:

 Are you required to submit an inventory of assets and liabilities?

 Yes.
-A estimate of the value of the asets and liabilities of the deceased at the time of death is required to be submitted to the Probate Registry.
+A estimate of the value of the assets and liabilities of the deceased at the time of death is required to be submitted to the Probate Registry.
+The cost of the ad is $48.00.

 Probate Registry address: